sustainable building — why Skilpods are completely gas-free

 At a similar efficiency per kilowatt-hour, you are clearly cheaper off today with gas.
 So it's not a good idea to turn off your natural gas heating and start heating with electric fires or infrared panels.

 But there is one exception to this: the heat pump.
 In fact, a heat pump does not convert the energy it uses directly into heat.
 The electricity is used by the pumping system, which draws heat from the outside air into the home.
 This makes a heat pump the only heating appliance that can have more than 100% efficiency per kilowatt-hour used.
 The heat pumps in our Skilpods achieve 460% as standard.
-So that means, even without solar panels, you're better off with our gasless homes.
+So that means, even without a home battery, you're better off with our gasless homes.

 No one can predict the future, but considering natural gas is a finite source of energy and we are getting better at generating renewable energy, we expect that in the future the price of electricity will become even more attractive compared to gas.